talsalmona/RoboDesk/README.md

 Wire the board according to the mapping that can be found in [pins.h](pins.h)

 ## Upload the Code
-The easiest way to upload the code is to open it in the Arduino IDE and flash it onto thr board.
+The easiest way to upload the code is to open it in the Arduino IDE and flash it onto the board.

 ## Print a Case (WIP)
 Use a 3D printer to print a case